Recording Audio in the Mission Field

 Quiet Area to Record

 First, find a quiet area.
 Two of the most convenient and effective places to record audio is inside a car and inside a closet.
 The soft upholstery of a car interior, as well as the hanging clothes inside a closet, help to damper pesky echos.
-Most importantly, ensure that the surroundings are quiet and that you won’t be distributed while you record.
+Most importantly, ensure that the surroundings are quiet and that you won’t be disturbed while you record.

 Next, pull out your smartphone!
 Audio recorders that come standard on most smartphones are more than adequate for ministries that don’t want to invest in specialty audio equipment.